Mary Magdalene: Early Middle Ages

-The unnamed "sinful woman" in is never identified as a prostitute and, in Jewish society at the time the gospel was written, "sinful" could have simply meant that she "did not assiduously observe the law of Moses".
-The notion of Mary Magdalene specifically being a former prostitute or loose woman dates to a narrative in an influential homily by Pope Gregory I ("Gregory the Great") in around 591, in which he not only identifies Magdalene with the anonymous sinner with the perfume in Luke's gospel and with Mary of Bethany, the sister of Martha and Lazarus, but also, for the first time, explicitly identifies her sins as ones of a sexual nature:
+The unnamed "sinful woman" in is never identified as a prostitute and, in Jewish society at the time the gospel was written, "sinful" could have meant that she "did not assiduously observe the law of Moses".
+The motif of Mary Magdalene specifically being a former prostitute or loose woman dates to a narrative in an influential homily by Pope Gregory I ("Gregory the Great") in around 591, in which he identifies Magdalene with the anonymous sinner with the perfume in Luke's gospel and with Mary of Bethany, the sister of Martha and Lazarus, and for the first time, explicitly identifies her sins as ones of a sexual nature:

 She whom Luke calls the sinful woman, whom John calls Mary, we believe to be the Mary from whom seven devils were ejected according to Mark.
 What did these seven devils signify, if not all the vices?
 It is clear, that the woman previously used the unguent to perfume her flesh in forbidden acts.
 What she therefore displayed more scandalously, she was now offering to God in a more praiseworthy manner.
 She had coveted with earthly eyes, but now through penitence these are consumed with tears.
 She displayed her hair to set off her face, but now her hair dries her tears.
 She had spoken proud things with her mouth, but in kissing the Lord's feet, she now planted her mouth on the Redeemer's feet.
 For every delight, therefore, she had had in herself, she now immolated herself.
 She turned the mass of her crimes to virtues, in order to serve God entirely in penance.